datagouv/bumpx/docs/workflow.md

 # Workflow

-When you execute Bump'R it will follow the following workflow:
+When you execute Bump'X it will follow the following workflow:

 1. clean
 2. test